Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: The Stabilization Parameter gamma

-We assess the computational cost of SNDEs compared to vanilla (SO)NODEs.
-SNDEs require the computation of (and backpropagation through) the pseudoinverse of the Jacobian of the constraint function $g$.
-Additionally, as $\gamma$ is increased, SNDEs may require more solver steps at a given error tolerance, with the SNDE eventually becoming stiff for sufficiently large $\gamma$.
+We assess the computational cost of SNODEs compared to vanilla NODEs.
+SNODEs require the computation of (and backpropagation through) the pseudoinverse of the Jacobian of the constraint function $g$.
+Additionally, as $\gamma$ is increased, SNODEs may require more solver steps at a given error tolerance, with the SNODE eventually becoming stiff for sufficiently large $\gamma$.
 Naively, one may thus expect a noticeable increase in runtime.
-However, as described in \cref{background}, the computational cost of training NDEs also depends on the ``complexity'' of the learned dynamics, which in turn determines how many function evaluations are required by the solver.
+However, as described in \cref{background}, the computational cost of training NODEs also depends on the ``complexity'' of the learned dynamics, which in turn determines how many function evaluations are required by the solver.
 This leads to nontrivial interactions between the added computation of enforcing constraints and the thereby potentially regularized ``simpler'' dynamics, which may require fewer function evaluations by the solver.

-In \cref{tab:training_time}, we report comparisons of training times between NODEs and SNDEs for different values of $\gamma$ for three settings.
-SNDEs take roughly 1.2 to 1.8 times longer to train, with smaller values of $\gamma$ incurring less overhead.
+In \cref{tab:training_time}, we report comparisons of training times between SNODEs and NODEs for different values of $\gamma$ for three settings.
+SNODEs take roughly 1.2 to 1.8 times longer to train, with smaller values of $\gamma$ incurring less overhead.
 Overall, this is a manageable increase for most relevant scenarios.

-To complement these results, \Cref{fig:gamma} shows that the relative error remains almost unchanged for a large range of $\gamma$ values, that is, beyond a certain minimum value SNDEs are not sensitive to the specific choice of $\gamma$.
-Even a value of $\gamma=1$ works well in the settings we have considered, indicating that we can typically get away with runtime increases of a factor of 1.2.
-However, larger values of $\gamma$ only lead to slightly increased training times, while potentially enforcing the constraints to a higher degree of accuracy.

-Finally, we also show inference times in \cref{tab:inference_time}.
+We also show inference times in \cref{tab:inference_time}.
 Here, the trend reverses and larger values of $\gamma$ lead to lower inference times.
 This is because the solver requires fewer steps (has higher acceptance rates of proposed step sizes) for stronger stabilization.
 Hence, while predictive performance is largely unaffected, one can use the specific choice of $\gamma$ as a tuning knob that trades off training time versus inference time.